jejacobs23/osteo/README.md

     I=$VCF_n \
     O=$OUTPUT_DIR/merged_variants.vcf.gz
 ```
-**Step 20) Merge the Mutect2 stats file:** The GATK tool ,MergeMutectStats, is used in order to take the stats files created by the initial Mutect2 run split into intervals and combine them all into a single stats file to be used downstream with "FilterMutectCalls"
+**Step 20) Merge the Mutect2 stats files:** The GATK tool ,MergeMutectStats, is used in order to take the stats files created by the initial Mutect2 run split into intervals and combine them all into a single stats file to be used downstream with "FilterMutectCalls"
 ```
 #for n intervals